 For positive integers $n$ we will use $[n]$ as a shorthand for the set $\{1,2,\dots,n\}$.
 When $X$ is a set of sets we sometimes write $\bigcup X$ for $\bigcup_{x\in X}x$.
 We assume the reader to be familiar with standard notions of (parameterised) complexity theory.
 We refer to~\cite{DBLP:books/daglib/0018514} and~\cite{DBLP:series/txtcs/FlumG06} for comprehensive overviews of computational complexity and parameterised complexity, respectively.
 As usual, we refer to a problem as \emph{tractable} to say that it is in the complexity class \ptime.

-\paragraph{Hypergraphs} A \emph{hypergraph} $H$ is a pair $(V(H), E(H))$ where $V(H)$ is a set of \emph{vertices} and $E(H) \subseteq 2^{V(H)}$ is a set of \emph{hyperedges}.
+\paragraph{Graphs \& Hypergraphs} A \emph{hypergraph} $H$ is a pair $(V(H), E(H))$ where $V(H)$ is the set of \emph{vertices} and $E(H) \subseteq 2^{V(H)}$ is the set of \emph{(hyper)edges}.
 We say that an edge $e$ is \emph{incident} to a vertex $v$ if $v \in e$ and refer to the set of all edges incident to $v$ by $I_v$.
 We treat \emph{graphs} as hypergraphs where every edge has size 2, i.e., 2-uniform hypergraphs.
 The \emph{degree} of a vertex $v$ is defined as $\degree(v) := |I_v|$.
 The degree of a hypergraph is the maximum degree over all its vertices.
 The \emph{rank} of a hypergraph is $\rank(H):= \max_{e \in E(H)} |e|$.
 The \emph{primal graph} (or \emph{Gaifman graph}) of a hypergraph $H$ is the graph $G$ with $V(G)=V(H)$ and $\{x,y\} \in E(G)$ if and only if there is some edge in $H$ that contains both $x$ and $y$.

-The \emph{dual} $H^d$ of $H$ as the hypergraph with $V(H^d) = E(H)$ and $E(H^d) = \{I_v \mid v \in V(H)\}$.
-We say that a hypergraph $H$ is \emph{reduced} if \begin{enumerate*} \item every vertex has at least degree 1, \item $H$ does not contain an empty edge, \item and no two vertices have the same \emph{vertex type}, i.e., for any two distinct vertices $v,w$ we have $I_v \neq I_w$. \end{enumerate*} If a hypergraph is not reduced we can easily make it reduced by deleting vertices with degree 1, empty edges and all but one vertex for every vertex type.
+The \emph{dual} $H^d$ of $H$ is the hypergraph with $V(H^d) = E(H)$ and $E(H^d) = \{I_v \mid v \in V(H)\}$.
+We say that a hypergraph $H$ is \emph{reduced} if \begin{enumerate*} \item every vertex has at least degree 1, \item $H$ does not contain an empty edge, \item and no two vertices have the same \emph{vertex type}, i.e., for any two distinct vertices $v,w$, we have $I_v \neq I_w$. \end{enumerate*} If a hypergraph is not reduced, we can easily make it reduced by deleting vertices with degree 1, empty edges and all but one vertex for every vertex type.
 Applying this process to some $H$ yields a \emph{reduced hypergraph} for $H$.
 The definition of reduced hypergraphs historically sometimes includes the condition that no two edges are the same.
 We consider this constraint implicitly always satisfied by our definition of $E(H)$ as a set.
-Importantly, if $H$ is a reduced hypergraph, then $H^{d^d} = H$.
+Importantly, if $H$ is a reduced hypergraph, then $\left(H^d\right)^d = H$.

-A \emph{path} between two distinct vertices $v_0, v_\ell$ in $H$ is a sequence $(v_0, e_0, v1, e_1,\dots, e_{\ell-1}, v_\ell)$ alternating between vertices $v_i$ and edges $e_j$ such that $\{v_i, v_{i+1}\} \subseteq e_i$ for all $0 \leq i < \ell$.
+A \emph{path} between two distinct vertices $v_0, v_\ell$ in $H$ is a sequence $(v_0, e_0, v_1, e_1,\dots, e_{\ell-1}, v_\ell)$ alternating between vertices $v_i$ and edges $e_j$ such that $\{v_i, v_{i+1}\} \subseteq e_i$ for all $0 \leq i < \ell$.
 Furthermore, no edge or vertex occurs twice in a path.